29 High St, Rhyl LL18 1EN

 Source: The Roberts Organisation, Flickr

 Today B&M Bargains operates from this premises.
-But there’s still a little something that gives away it’s history…
+But up until 2011 there was still a little something that gave away it’s history…

 Source: Alex Liivet, Flickr